 One of the lesser issues with the often carbohydrate-heavy foods of Thanksgiving dinner, either replace them or add some mashed sweet potatoes using heavy cream and butter from 100% grass-fed cows.
 I use Kerry Gold or my favorite, raw, grass-fed butter from Windy Acres Dairy.
 This provides a hefty amount of anti-cancer CLA and omega 3s with little excess sugar and carbohydrates.
 Sweet potatoes are not only more delicious (in my humble opinion) but contain more vitamins (especially vitamin A) and fiber to feed our gut bacteria, with less carbohydrates overall.
 Sweet potatoes may also have less “antinutrients.”
 White potatoes still have a plethora of vitamins and nutrients, so we have both on the table.

-I cut Brussels sprouts into fourths, and toss them into my large cast-iron pan with some grass-fed butter, ground black pepper, and favorite Peruvian salt from the Steel City Salt Co. (they make amazing salt in the City of Champions and ship it anywhere in the world).
+Brussels sprouts serve as part sustenance and part medicine as the bitter chemicals within them stimulate our immune systems to fight infections and cancer (read more here and here).
+I cut Brussels sprouts into fourths ahead of time to increase production of their healthy chemicals, and toss them into my large cast-iron pan with some grass-fed butter, ground black pepper, and favorite Peruvian salt from the Steel City Salt Co. (they make amazing salt in the City of Champions and ship it anywhere in the world).
 This is the easiest vegetable to make and my absolute favorite.

 Do not waste your money.
 Do you see all the other delicious foods on this list?
 Why would you waste the empty, unsatisfying calories on bread?